essfeed/ruby-ess/README.md

 Or install it yourself as:

-    $ gem install ess
+    $ gem install ess -v 0.9.0

 ## Usage

-Producing your own ESS channels is easy.
+Producing your own ESS feeds is easy.
 Here is an example about how it's done, with most of the available tags available in ESS:

 ```ruby